France train gunman identified as Islamist militant

 Prime Minister Manuel Valls said in January there were more than 3,000 potentially dangerous Islamists under surveillance in France, home to Europe's biggest Muslim community.

-Most of the attacks and foiled attacks this year in France have been carried out by people who were on that list, but government officials say the surveillance cannot be constant.
+Most of the attacks and foiled attacks that have happened this year in France have been carried out by people who were on that list, but government officials say the surveillance cannot be constant.

-"When there's nothing to justify an arrest, there comes a time when you move on to other individuals," said Sébastien Pietrasanta, a Socialist lawmaker who drafted France's latest anti-terror legislation.
+"When there's nothing to justify an arrest, there comes a time when you move on to other individuals," said Sébastien Pietrasanta, the Socialist lawmaker and author of France's latest anti-terror legislation.

-"Given the number of individual linked to radical Islamism its becomes complicated," he told Reuters.
+"Given the number of individual linked to radical Islamism its becomes complicated," he told Reuters in an interview.

 "We take 100 percent precautions but that does not mean 0 percent risk."

-(Additional reporting by Barbara Lewis in Brussels and Madeline Chambers in Berlin; Writing by Andrew Callus; Editing by David Clarke and Robin Pomeroy)
+(Additional reporting by Barbara Lewis in Brussels and Madeline Chambers in Berlin; Writing by Andrew Callus; Editing by David Clarke and Andrew Heavens)